-Maargazhi maasam or Maargashira, also written as Margazhi and pronounced as Maargali, is the holy month for Hindus living in the southern Indian states of Andhra Pradesh and Tamil Nadu.
+Maargazhi maasam or Maargashira, also written as Margazhi and pronounced as Maargali, is a spiritual (holy) month for Hindu families, living in [ as well as belonging to] India’s southern states of Telangana, Andhra Pradesh and Tamil Nadu.

 What is Margazhi or Maargazhi?